OData/odata.net/README.md

 **ODataV4-7.x branch**

-The ODataV4-7.x branch includes the .NET libraries for OData V4 only that are in development now.
-It is evolved from ODataV4-6.x with kinds of improvements, new features and so on.
-It is in-compatible with ODataV4-6.x release and will become the master branch after it is released.
-It has same libraries as ODataV4-6.x branch.
+The ODataV4-7.x branch includes .NET Standard 1.1 libraries for OData V4 only that are in development now.
+This branch builds upon ODataV4-6.x with new features with the same libraries but is incompatible with ODataV4-6.x--it will become the master branch after it is released.
+Due to the new use of `project.json`, there is a change in the build process for those who are unfamiliar.
+Please either 1) run `nuget restore Microsoft.Test.OData.DotNetStandard.sln` in the commandline of the `odata.net/sln` directory, or 2) enable automatic package restore via Visual Studio to build them (in VS2015, go to `Tools->NuGet Package Manager->Package Manager Settings`.
+Enable "Allow NuGet to download missing packages".).
+More info regarding the command can be found [here](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore).

 For these libraries, we accept feature requirements, but we do not accept bug reports and pull requests before first release is ready.